Chelation is used to remove undesirable minerals or compounds from the body.

 Kelos is greek for claw and that's literally what a chelating compound does.

 Ethylene Diamine Tetraacetic Acid (EDTA) is the most famous chelator.
 EDTA it is the only non-orthomolecular compound Linus Pauling mentions in his book on orthomolecular medicine.
-He considered it worthy of special attention because it can be used to remove calcified (Calcium) arterial plaque without the risks of a bypass operation:
+He considered it worthy of special attention because is a weak synthetic amino acid (similar to a natural molecule).

-EDTA is known as a hexadentate chelator because it has 6 (hex) bonds.
-The mineral at the centre of the bond is a metal.
-EDTA has a varying affinity with metals which can be used to advantage:
+EDTA is known as a hexadentate chelator because it can bind using up to 6 (hex) bonds.
+EDTA has a varying affinity with elements:

 Calcium (CaNa2EDTA) is most commonly used in the body.
 Magnesium (MgNa2EDTA) is less commonly used:

-A large number of medical clinics around the world use chelation to clean arteries.
+A large number of medical clinics around the world use chelation to remove calcium plaque from arteries.
 Chelation has a zero mortality when used correctly N.B.
-Heart bypass operations have at least a 1 % mortality rate.
+Heart bypass operations have a mortality rate of ~1 %.

-Thermography is probably the simplest way to establish a benefit with this treatment ie. your extremities will feel warmer (indicating improved circulation).
-EDTA chelation treatment has the added benefit of improving circulation to small blood vessels.
+Thermography is one way to establish a benefit with EDTA chelation i.e. your extremities will feel warmer (indicating improved circulation).
+EDTA chelation treatment has the added benefit (over a bypass) of improving circulation to small blood vessels.

-Cardiac Calcium Scoring is relatively new but it correlates with heart disease risk much better than other measurements.
-This documentary explains the technique well:
+Cardiac Calcium Scoring is relatively new but it correlates with heart disease risk much better than other measurements:

 Zeolites are microporous aluminosilicate minerals which have cages that trap heavy metals.
 These cages are exactly the right size for only certain minerals so they do not remove other desirable minerals.
 They also trap toxins between layers.
 Clinoptilalite is the most common zeolite being used and only very small amounts are usually required if the product is one that has been processed.